advaitmoharir/debt-dynamics/README.md

 ## Data

 The data required to produce all the figures is stored as seperate `csv` files, named after each Figure in the folder `Data`.
+All the csv files can be accessed in the excel sheet `Replication.xlsx`.

+## Code